UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-03-Hygiene.md

 ```

 `select_pos` is ok ... it returns a well-documented result and it
-does not have effects on anything outside its own scope.
+does not have effects on anything outside its local scope.
 We could also write a function that appends the positive elements of
 one list to another: